hesturahmayani/hesturahmayani.github.io/index.md

 During my spare time, I am actively writing a mindfulness and meditation newsletter since August 2024, now reaching 48 subscribers in December 2024.
 For content development, I utilize editing tools including GarageBand, LumaFusion, and Canva, selected for their efficient workflows, mobility, and functionality.

-With my interest in technology, I am improving my skills in technical writing by maintaining two blog sites via GitHub.
-One of the blogs primarily focuses on content creation and documentation practices for software development.
+With my interest in technology, I am improving my technical skills by maintaining blog sites via GitHub.
+One of the blogs primarily focuses on documentation practices for software development (still in working).

 Originally from Indonesia, I am a native speaker of both Javanese and Indonesian.
 My interest in languages has motivated me to develop strong proficiency in English.
 Since 2016, I have been expanding my linguistic capabilities with Swedish as my fourth language while establishing my life in Sweden.